holochain-gym/holochain-gym.github.io/docs/concepts/index.md

 # Concepts ||1

-Start exploring how holochain works by moving on to the [DHT](/concepts/DHT) page.
+Start exploring how Holochain works by moving on to the [DHT](/concepts/dht/) page.